turbot/steampipe-mod-azure-compliance/docs/index.md

 [HIPAA HITRUST 9.2](https://docs.microsoft.com/en-us/azure/governance/policy/samples/hipaa-hitrust-9-2) provides a combined set of predefined compliance and security best-practice checks for Health Insurance Portability and Accountability Act.

+[NIST SP 800-53 Revision 5](https://docs.microsoft.com/en-us/azure/governance/policy/samples/nist-sp-800-53-r5) defines the standards and guidelines for federal agencies to architect and manage their information security systems."

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

 [Steampipe Mods](https://steampipe.io/docs/reference/mod-resources#mod) are collections of `named queries`, and codified `controls` that can be used to test current configuration of your cloud resources against a desired configuration.